Tensaku

 Zoom controls

-Zoom indicator dropdown, Ctrl+digit shortcuts, Super+scroll to zoom, all DPR-aware.
+Zoom indicator dropdown, Ctrl+digit shortcuts, and Ctrl+scroll to zoom, all DPR-aware — and it leaves your compositor's Super bindings untouched.

 Custom popovers